Teaching at Embry-Riddle Worldwide

 - Summary course descriptions:

-- FACD 101 - Teaching at Embry-Riddle Worldwide.
-This is an introductory course for all prospective ERAU-Worldwide instructors.
-This course covers the responsibilities of ERAU instructors, best practices for course preparation and course delivery, and required training, and it provides perspective for teaching in aerospace and military environments.
+- FACD 101 – Teaching at Embry-Riddle Worldwide.
+This is an introductory course for all prospective Embry-Riddle Worldwide instructors.
+This course covers the responsibilities of Embry-Riddle instructors, best practices for course preparation and course delivery, and required training, and it provides perspective for teaching in aerospace and military environments.

-- FACD 300/300L - Instructional Use of Canvas (with Lab).
-This is an introductory course for all prospective ERAU-Worldwide instructors.
-The course covers the features of ERAU’s course management system and how they are used, including best practices.
+- FACD 300/300L – Instructional Use of Canvas (with Lab).
+This is an introductory course for all prospective Embry-Riddle Worldwide instructors.
+The course covers the features of Embry-Riddle’s course management system and how they are used, including best practices.

-NOTE: All FACD courses except FACD 801 are four weeks in length and begin on the 15th of each month except for the month of December.
+Note: All FACD courses are four weeks in length and begin on the 15th of each month except for the month of December.

 Embry-Riddle Aeronautical University is an AFFIRMATIVE ACTION/EQUAL OPPORTUNITY EMPLOYER and does not discriminate on the basis of race, color, religion, gender, age, national origin, handicap, veteran’s status, or sexual orientation and identity.